dexter2206/ising/README.rst

 ============
 \K. Jałowiecki, M. Rams and B. Gardas

 **Ising** is an open source package for exactly solving abritrary Ising model instances via exhaustive search.
 It can be used as an excellent tool for benchmarking other solvers or generating low energy spectra.
-The package is compatible with \*NIX systems (and in principle should work on Windows too). **Ising** supports parallel computation via OpenMP or GPU, if it was build with GPU support.
+The package is compatible with \*NIX systems (and in principle should work on Windows too). **Ising** supports parallel computation via OpenMP or GPU, if it was build with CUDA support.

 Build status
 ------------